Our impact

 employers have hired our graduates

-would hire Generation graduates again
+would definitely hire Generation graduates again

 of employed graduates hired in the last 12 months were hired by repeat employers